You are currently viewing The AI Engineering Lab Proposal

 That gap is the opportunity.
 An age of AI abundance is approaching, with the cost of creation falling rapidly.
 The next generation of engineers should be trained not merely to solve problems on paper, but to build systems that build things: machines, tools, robots, fixtures, and automated processes that bridge the gap between concept and creation.

-The lab may use pre-machined or 3D-printed components, provided each enters the build as a single solid block.
+An AI Engineering Lab can replace Engineering 1 of the past.
+The rules of the lab will allow students to build with off the shelf components, pre-machined or 3D-printed components, provided each component enters the build as a single solid block.
 The emphasis is on final assembly: the product itself must come together untouched by human hands.
 Students should therefore be encouraged to divide into teams that create subassemblies—sensing, motion, fixtures, joining mechanisms, software, and control—then combine them into a final system.
 That makes the lab a true systems-engineering exercise, where separately created capabilities must fit together, communicate, and become a working whole.

-I remember Engineering 1 fondly because it taught me how to think like an engineer.
+I remember Engineering 1, in 1972, fondly because it taught me how to think like an engineer.
 Today’s students need that same mental stretching, but for a new age.
 They must learn to guide AI, impose useful constraints, test reality honestly, and devise machines that can instantiate ideas as practical, reliable creations.
 That is the purpose of the AI Engineering Lab.

 A New Model for Engineering Education